Current course at Tsinghua University (2021-)

 Undergraduate teaching at Cornell University (2009-2011)

 I was a graduate student mentor for the UChicago REU in the summers of 2015 and 2016.
 Three students in my group, Mario Alegre, Pedro Juarez, and Hani Pajela, wrote a research paper titled "Statistics about polynomials over finite fields."
+Their paper is posted on the REU website.

 I was a mentor for the Directed Reading Program (DRP) in Spring 2016 on analytic number theory.